AI-Core-Biosphere-2/Baja-Boys/README.md

 Biosphere 2, a research facility dedicated to understanding Earth's intricate and intelligent ecosystems, has inspired our project to create a digital twin using Artificial Intelligence and Machine Learning.
 Our goal is to innovate ways to restore degraded environments on Earth and prepare for space travel.

 ## Project Overview
-Our project, built using Streamlit and AI models, provides a user-friendly interface to select between different datasets:
+Our project, built using Streamlit and AI models, provides a user-friendly interface that works with the Ocean dataset:
-* Rainforest
-* Outdoor
-* General
-* Ocean

 The color of these buttons indicates whether all data is within tolerance for these datasets.
 The main menu features a chatbot that summarizes the status of the three datasets and refreshes the data periodically.